Invalid science: Priming

 Priming studies claim that decisions can be influenced by apparently irrelevant events that a subject witnesses just before making a choice.
 Nobel Prize-winner Daniel Kahneman alleges that much of it is poorly founded.
 Researchers have been unable to replicate some of the more widely cited examples.
 A paper in PLoS ONE reported that nine separate experiments could not reproduce a study purporting to show that thinking about a professor before taking an intelligence test leads to a higher score than imagining a football hooligan.
 A further systematic replication involving 40 different labs around the world did not replicate the main finding.
 However, this latter systematic replication showed that participants who did not think there was a relation between thinking about a hooligan or a professor were significantly more susceptible to the priming manipulation.

 Potential causes

 Competition

 In the 1950s, when academic research accelerated during the Cold War, the total number of scientists was a few hundred thousand.
-In the new century 6–7m researchers are active.
+As of 2023, there are now a total estimated 8 million researchers worldwide.
 The number of research jobs has not matched this increase.
 Every year six new PhDs compete for every academic post.
 Replicating other researcher's results is not perceived to be valuable.
 The struggle to compete encourages exaggeration of findings and biased data selection.
 A recent survey found that one in three researchers knows of a colleague who has at least somewhat distorted their results.